-About IN LSAMP at BSU
+About IN LSAMP @ BSU

-Wildlife biology, 2019
+Wildlife Biology, 2019

-Mr. Dantzler was selected as an LSAMP scholar in Spring 2018.He is currently seeking a bachelor's degree in Wildlife Biology.
-As an LSAMP scholar he has been working with Ball State Biology Professor Dr.Kamal Islam as well as Micayla Jones, the Red Tail Land Conservancy Stewardship Director.
+Mr. Dantzler was selected as an LSAMP scholar in Spring 2018.
+Currently, he is seeking a BS in Wildlife Biology.
+He is working in Dr.Kamal Islam's lab, as well as Micayla Jones, the Red Tail Land Conservancy Stewardship Director.
 His project is focused conducting a survey within multiple Red tail conservancy properties and creating a database of Reptilian and Amphibian species.
-He is involved with the greek life at Ball State as a brother of Delta Tau Delta fraternity, a member of the wildlife society, and a volunteer on the Ball State Herpetology Study.
-Upon graduation Mr. Dantzler hopes to become a Reptile/Amphibian Zookeeper.
+He is involved with the greek life as a brother of Delta Tau Delta fraternity, a member of the wildlife society, and a volunteer on the Ball State Herpetology Study.
+After graduation, he hopes to become a Reptile/Amphibian Zookeeper.

 Professional Chemistry, 2019

 Mr. Rodriguez was selected as an IN LSAMP scholar in 2018.
 Currently, Mr. Rodriguez is pursuing a BA degree in professional chemistry with a minor in Spanish.
 Mr. Rodriguez currently works in Dr. Albiniak's lab on producing oxypyridinium-salts to use as a transfer reagent to create new, mild benzyl ethers.
 He is involved in SAACS club, which helps grow the presence of the chemistry field at Ball State as well as the Muncie community and has volunteered in activities organized by the committee, such as Science day at Ball Gymnasium.
 After graduation, he hopes to be accepted into a doctorate program for chemistry.
 After achieving a doctorate degree, he plans to pursue post-doctoral work and become a professor in chemistry.